Jason5Lee/avm/README.md

 * [x] Go
 * [x] Node.js
 * [ ] Python
+* [ ] .NET
+  * .NET CLI has its own SDKs manager.
+Need to decide how to integrate it.
 * [ ] Rustup
   * [x] Rustup delegate
   * [ ] Install rustup if not found